The complete national and international

 had one of the first pre-production ZTC511 master controllers before

 the system was marketed.
-We have supplied and installed many ZTC
+Although we no longer supply or recommend their products over the years we have supplied and installed many ZTC

-systems around the country and overseas and can offer probably the
+systems around the country and overseas.
+We offer probably the

 most experienced service with ZTC installation available.
 From small